ALIEN: Battle of Los Angeles

 So therefore, anyone who saw planes or anything else must have fallen for, quote, just another illusion.

-Anyway, sometime later, an LA-based reporter publishes an interview with an anonymous man, and he tells a story that supports the balloon theory.
+Yeah, I do not buy that.
+Anyway, Sometime later, an LA-based reporter publishes an interview with an anonymous man, and he tells a story that supports the balloon theory.

 Apparently, on the night of February 24th, a group of radar technicians stationed in Santa Monica, just south of the city of LA, wanted to test their equipment.

 They set up these experiments that attached metal wires to helium balloons and then released them into the sky.
+They hoped the metal would trigger their radar devices.

 But then a breeze picked them up and blew the balloons inland toward the city.

 The military forces there also detected the balloons in the wires, mistook them for Japanese planes, and in a panic, shot down the balloons.
+Okay, so when I hear this story, I have one big question.

 If it really was a radar test gone bad,

 why wouldn't the technicians just call it out on the radio?
+Agreed.
+Right?

-I mean, how do you end up in a situation where people are firing for an hour straight without saying, uh, hello, wait a minute, that's just our balloons?
+I mean, how do you end up in a situation where people are firing for an hour straight without saying, uh, hello, wait a minute, that's just our balloons.

 Not to mention, I don't see why Stimpson and the Secretary of the Navy would have such a hard time keeping their story straight.